Miserlou/Zappa/README.md

 ### Scheduling

-Zappa can be used to easily schedule functions to occur on regular intervals.
-This provides a much nicer, maintenance-free alternative to Celery!
+Zappa can be used to quickly schedule functions to occur at regular intervals.
+This provides a much more superior, maintenance-free alternative to Celery!
 These functions will be packaged and deployed along with your `app_function` and called from the handler automatically.
 Just list your functions and the expression to schedule them using [cron or rate syntax](http://docs.aws.amazon.com/lambda/latest/dg/tutorial-scheduled-events-schedule-expressions.html) in your *zappa_settings.json* file: